techidaily/site-win11-tips/source/_posts/essential-tips-for-rectifying-obs-studio-server-connectivity-hiccups.md

 4. Check both the**Private** and**Public** boxes.
 5. Click OK.

  That's it.
-You will have to restart your computer (see[the different ways to restart your Windows computer](https://www.makeuseof.com/windows-restart-methods/) ) for the changes to take effect.
+You will have to restart your computer (see [the different ways to restart your Windows computer](https://www.makeuseof.com/windows-restart-methods/) ) for the changes to take effect.

 ## 7\.
 Change the MTU Size